L706077/Ubuntu16.04-Install-Opencv2.4.13/README.md

 ```
 <br/>

+---

+# Others:

-# Make sure we have installed a C++ compiler.
+## Make sure we have installed a C++ compiler.
 $ sudo apt-get install build-essential g++

-# Test a simple OpenCV program.
+## Test a simple OpenCV program.
 Creates a graphical window, hence you should plug a HDMI monitor in or use a remote viewer such as X Tunneling or VNC or TeamViewer on your desktop.
 cd ~/opencv-2.4.9/samples/cpp
 g++ edge.cpp -lopencv_core -lopencv_imgproc -lopencv_highgui -o edge
 (Or for OpenCV 3.0: g++ edge.cpp -lopencv_core -lopencv_imgproc -lopencv_highgui -lopencv_imgcodecs -o edge)